xrma99/IIS/CrossDevices.md

-# Visit via hostname from another device
+# Visit via hostname from another intranet device

 **Example**: In computer A (HOSTNAME:computerA), I can visit my website via http://localhost:8088/.
 Then I need to access this website as http://computerA:8088/ via any computer in the intranet.